-- i.
+- a.
+Belly Pans - i.
+All four-stroke machines MUST use a fluid retaining device (IE a belly pan or catch pan) capable of retaining at least 4 quarts of fluid.
+Vintage class eligible motorcycles running in Vintage classes only are required to use a fluid retaining device capable of retaining the amount of fluid in the crankcase, except dry sump engines, which must be capable of retaining at least 2 quarts.
+Under certain very limited circumstances, the Race Director may waive this rule for specific motorcycles.
+Please note that this is at the Race Director's discretion.
+These circumstances are the following: - 1.
+Brand new model motorcycles that do not have this equipment available from aftermarket bodywork manufacturers may be exempted.
+Once this equipment becomes available for any specific model, the Race Director shall not allow further exceptions for this model.
+Models that are exempted shall be published on the WMRRA web site two weeks before the event. - 2.
+Certain unorthodox machines that the Race Director has determined are too impractical or unsafe to mount this equipment on.
+These are to be examined on a case by case basis. - ii.
+Under no other circumstances shall the Race Director, Tech Inspectors, or any other WMRRA official allow a four-stroke machine lacking an oil retention device as described above on track.
+Should a machine be taken on the track lacking such equipment during a practice, warm up, or racing session, the rider of that machine will be disqualified from racing the rest of the weekend, including any race they are currently competing in. - b.
+Oil - i.
 Oil fixtures (drain plug, filter, filter plate bolts, caps, and plugs) must be safety wired with 0.025-inch minimum diameter stainless steel wire.
 D-Clips are not allowed on any oil fixtures (with the exception of the oil fill cap).
 This includes gear oil plugs in shaft-drive motorcycles and plugs for enclosed chains.
 This also includes both engine and transmission for those machines equipped with separate units.
 Spin-on oil filters must be secured by a hose clamp and the hose clamp must be safety wired to prevent rotation of the filter or loosening of the clamp. - ii.
 All oil lines must be safety wired or mechanically clamped to their fittings.
 Spring clamps are not allowed.
-Leaking fittings are prohibited - iii.
-All four stroke engines must have the oil breather line(s) returning to the oil tank or an alternative heat resistant catch tank of at least 8 oz. capacity (no glass) with the inlet line securely fastened and adequately vented to avoid pressurization. - 1.
-A belly pan as described in Section E-34 does not satisfy this requirement as a catch tank. - 2.
-Alternatively, production-based motorcycles may vent the oil breather(s) to an unmodified airbox with plugged drains. - iv.
+Leaking fittings are prohibited - All four stroke engines must have the oil breather line(s) returning to the oil tank or an alternative heat resistant catch tank of at least 8 oz. capacity (no glass) with the inlet line securely fastened and adequately vented to avoid pressurization. - 1.
+A belly pan as described in Section E-34 does not satisfy this requirement as a catch tank.

+- 2. Alternatively, production-based motorcycles may vent the oil breather(s) to an unmodified airbox with plugged drains. - iv.
 All oil lines including oil-cooler lines, unless OEM, must be braided stainless steel.
 All hose connections must be approved by the technical inspector.
 Hose clamps are not allowed.
 The ONLY exception to this rule will be motorcycles that are equipped with an oil cooler stock from the factory.
 When OEM equipment is used, NO modifications to the oil-cooler or hoses are allowed.